FAQ: Physical Therapy

 How should I dress?

 You should wear or bring comfortable, loose-fitting clothing.
-The clothing worn should allow for easy movement, but also must be modest and appropriate for a family setting.
+The clothing worn should allow for easy movement, but it also must be modest and appropriate for a family setting.
 During therapy, patients should wear athletic shoes or at least flat safe shoes.
 Patients will not be allowed to perform exercises in the gym while wearing any type of heeled shoe.

 How long will my visit take?